-1. The Film Premiere
+1. The Film Focus Group Event

 Ahh, Normandy is so close I can almost feel my allergic reaction coming.
 For those of you who are new to our journey, last summer, I, Savannah Woods, went to Normandy with The Girl Who Wore Freedom (read about it here).
 While I was abroad, never in my life have I struggled with allergies or had an allergic reaction.
 But, boy oh boy!
 Did I experience it while living there for a month.
 So, this time around, I am bringing heavy drugs to push me through the field and pollen of beautiful France.